GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Related Work

 \subsection{Monolithic and Distributed Generative Modeling}

 We interpret this analogy as follows (see Figure~\ref{fig:monolithic_vs_distributed}).
 A \textit{monolithic generative model} is a \textit{single} model trained on the full design space across all disciplines and components.
-For example, Cobb \textit{et al.}~\cite{cobbDiverseSystemLevelDesign2022} train a single \ac{VAE} for an entire race car.
+For example, Cobb \textit{et al.}~\cite{cobbDiverseSystemLevelDesign2022} train a single \acs{VAE} for an entire race car.
 So far, for multi-component systems, the overwhelming focus has been on this approach~\cite{parrottMachineLearningSurrogates2023, regenwetterBikeBenchBicycleDesign2025}.

 In contrast, the \textit{distributed} generative approach employs \textit{multiple} generative models for individual subsystems or disciplines, then coordinates between them.
-Many existing models can be interpreted as subsystem models ($\mathcal{S}$ in Figure~\ref{fig:monolithic_vs_distributed}).
-Examples include models for airfoils and wings \cite{chenBezierGANAutomaticGeneration2021, dinizOptimizingDiffusionDiffuse2024}, and structural components \cite{mazeDiffusionModelsBeat2023, berzinsGeometryInformedNeuralNetworks2024}.
+Many existing models, \textit{e.g.}, for airfoils~\cite{chenBezierGANAutomaticGeneration2021, dinizOptimizingDiffusionDiffuse2024} or structural components~\cite{mazeDiffusionModelsBeat2023, berzinsGeometryInformedNeuralNetworks2024}, can be interpreted as subsystem models ($S$ in Figure~\ref{fig:monolithic_vs_distributed}).
 The distributed approach offers two major advantages:

-\begin{enumerate} \item \textit{Domain-Specific Priors and Architectures.} Felten \textit{et al.} found that \enquote{[...] domain-informed generative models improve performance} \cite{feltenEngiBenchFrameworkDataDriven2025}, consistent with many specialized models that embed domain knowledge in architectures, losses, or parametrization \cite{chenBezierGANAutomaticGeneration2021,dinizOptimizingDiffusionDiffuse2024,berzinsGeometryInformedNeuralNetworks2024}.
-Distributed modeling allows one to retain domain-informed tweaks for each submodel.
+\begin{enumerate} \item \textit{Domain-Specific Priors and Architectures.} Specialized models embed domain knowledge in architectures, losses, or parametrization~\cite{chenBezierGANAutomaticGeneration2021,dinizOptimizingDiffusionDiffuse2024,berzinsGeometryInformedNeuralNetworks2024}, which can improve generative model performance~\cite{feltenEngiBenchFrameworkDataDriven2025}.
+Distributed modeling retains these domain-informed tweaks for each submodel.
 In contrast, monolithic generative approaches are tied to a single architecture and loss formulation, which is especially restrictive when subsystems require different modeling approaches.